pandashaly/MindCraft/README.md

 - **Offline Mode**: Download lessons and continue learning even without an internet connection.

 ### 🛠️ Built With
-- **Frontend**: [Streamlit](https://streamlit.io/) for a clean, interactive user interface and a demo built using Figma to showcase the visual design and user flow.
+- **Frontend**: A demo built using Figma to showcase the visual design and user flow.
-- **Backend**: Powered by [Anthropic’s Claude](https://www.anthropic.com/) for AI-driven learning content.
+- **Backend**: The chatbot was fully functional and developed in Python, leveraging [Streamlit](https://streamlit.io/) for the user interface and [Anthropic’s Claude](https://www.anthropic.com/) for AI-driven learning content.
 - **Hosting**: Cloud-based deployment for fast and secure access.

+---

 ## **How to Use**
 1. Clone this repository: